 Figure A8.
-Effect of scheduled maintenance on system reserve
+Effect of scheduled maintenance on system reserve123

 Under the Market Rules the schedule for planned outages is subject to conditions.
-System Management follows a risk assessment process when evaluating outage plans submitted by generators.
-If planned outages are scheduled during the periods when the system has the lowest loss of load probability (LOLP), they will have a negligible effect on the LOLE of the system, as calculated in steps 2 to 4 of the proposed numerical method in section 6 of the main body of the report.
+System Management follows a risk assessment process when evaluating outage plans submitted by generators.124 If planned outages are scheduled during the periods when the system has the lowest loss of load probability (LOLP), they will have a negligible effect on the LOLE of the system, as calculated in steps 2 to 4 of the proposed numerical method in section 6 of the main body of the report.

-The ERA did not have sufficient resources to investigate the impact of the planned outages and relevant scheduling criteria on the capacity valuation results.
+The ERA did not have time to investigate the impact of the planned outages and relevant scheduling criteria on the capacity valuation results.
 For the proposed probabilistic method, the ERA will use a single COPT that does not consider the effect of scheduled outages.
 This approach implicitly assumes that the risk assessment criterion for outage planning under the Market Rules can sufficiently eliminate any increase in the LOLE of the system due to planned outages.
-The use of a single COPT for capacity valuation is common practice.
-The ERA will consider investigating the effect of planned outages in its subsequent reviews of the relevant level method.
+The use of a single COPT for capacity valuation is common practice.125 The ERA will

-Billinton and Allan, Reliability Evaluation of Power Systems, Second Edition, p.
+123 Billinton and Allan, Reliability Evaluation of Power Systems, Second Edition, p.
 52.

-The criteria for the assessment of outage plans is set out in clause 3.18.11 of the Market Rules.
+124 The criteria for the assessment of outage plans is set out in clause 3.18.11 of the Market Rules.